 One of the positive points of the approach described in [1] is its ability to deal with denotational semantics, in the style of Lambek categorical semantics, at the same abstraction level that Tarskian based semantics.
 It works even when theories in the logic cannot be seen as forming a pre-ordered category, as it is the case with some sub-structural logics.
 This talk aims to critically discuss the role of naturality and universality in logic and formal sciences.

-Wolter, U. and Martini, A and Haeusler, E.H., "Towards a uniform presentation of logical systems by indexed categories and adjoint situations", Journal of Logic and Computation, Advance Access, september 2012, 1-37.
+U. Wolter, A. Martini and E.H.
+Haeusler, "Towards a uniform presentation of logical systems by indexed categories and adjoint situations", Journal of Logic and Computation, first published online in September 3, 2012, doi:10.1093/logcom/exs038.